-1Upon boarding, the Board of Directors receives orientation on APVI's Code of Conduct which includes anti-graft corruption policy.
+&lt;sup>1Upon boarding, the Board of Directors receives orientation on APVI's Code of Conduct which includes anti-graft corruption policy.
 The Company is committed to promoting transparency and fairness to all stakeholders.
 The Board sets the tone and makes a stand against corrupt practices by adopting an anti-corruption policy and program.
 Some of the Company's Anti-Corruption programs are embodied in the Code of Business Conduct and Ethics, Conflict of Interest, Offenses Subject to Disciplinary Action (OSDA), among others.
-In-house Corporate Governance Training for directors and executives were held via webinars on June 14, 2023 and October 19, 2023, entitled, "UNBOX EXTRA: The Gokongwei Group Innovation Festival - The Generative Revolution: Exploring the Advancements and applications of Al Driven Creativity".